Boris Nemtsov: Political career, 1986–2004

 In August 1999, Nemtsov became one of the co-founders of the Union of Right Forces, a then new liberal-democratic coalition which received nearly 6 million votes, or 8.6% of the vote, in the parliamentary elections in December 1999.
 Nemtsov himself was elected to the State Duma, or lower house of Parliament, and became its Deputy Speaker in February 2000.
 In May 2000, Sergei Kiriyenko resigned and Nemtsov was elected leader of the party and its parliamentary group.
 Over 70% of delegates at the Union of Rightist Forces congress in May 2001 confirmed him as party leader.
 According to Nemtsov, the Union "always consisted of two factions, a Nemtsov faction and a Chubais faction", with the former "based on principles and ideology whereas the Chubais faction was pragmatic, existing by the rules of realpolitik."
+On Nemtsov's recommendation, Boris Brevnov became Chairman of the Board of RAO UES of Russia.

 In 2002, his name appeared on a list of several individuals the hostage-takers during the Moscow theater hostage crisis were willing to speak to directly.
 Nemtsov did not take part in the negotiations and later said that Putin had ordered him not to go.

 By 2003, Nemtsov was in a difficult political position – while he vehemently believed President Vladimir Putin's policies were rolling back democracy and civic freedoms in Russia, he needed to collaborate with the powerful co-chairman of the Union of Rightist Forces, Anatoly Chubais, who favoured a conciliatory line towards the Kremlin.
 In the parliamentary elections of December 2003, the Union of Rightist Forces platform headed by both Nemtsov and Chubais received just 2.4 million votes, 4% of the total, and thus fell short of the 5% threshold necessary to enter Parliament and as a result lost its seats.
 In January 2004, Nemtsov resigned from the party leadership.
 He became Chairman of the Council of Directors of Neftianoi, an oil company, and also a political advisor to Ukrainian president Viktor Yuschenko.